mongodb-js/charts-embed-sdk/examples/dashboard/authenticated-custom-jwt/README.md

 3. Run `npm install` to install the package dependencies.

 4. Run `npm start` to start the application.
-This will utilise parcel.js
+This will utilise parcel.js.
    - Optional Parcel.js documentation https://parceljs.org/ for more information on what this is

 This should create a local server running the Charts demo.
 Open a web browser and navigate to `http://localhost:1234` in the url bar to see the sample.

+Happy Charting! 🚀 📈